 Homeschooling Parent Confessions

-As a homeschooling parent, you are in control of the home environment of the student(s)!
-And homeschoolers certainly don’t have to teach, motivate, and reach out to an entire room full of children at one time.
-We only have to motivate and manage one (or several) children, and even then (if you’re creative with your scheduling and planning) it doesn’t have to be all at the same time.
-As parents, homeschoolers are driven by the highest of motivators… the love for their children and the desire for them to be successful.
+As a homeschooling parent, you are in control of the student's home environment (s)!
+Homeschoolers certainly don’t have to teach, motivate, and reach out to an entire room full of children at one time.
+We only have to motivate and manage one (or several) children, and even then (if you’re creative with your scheduling and planning), it doesn’t have to be all at the same time.
+As parents, homeschoolers are driven by the highest motivators… the love for their children and their desire to be successful.

 It’s been documented that one on one instruction facilitates learning at a much greater pace than can be done in a one to many environments.
 The homeschooling parent has the flexibility to adjust the schedule as learning dictates.
-You’ll find that because this teaching model is so much more efficient than classroom learning, that you’ll be able to dig deeper and stay longer within subjects and still have plenty of time on your homeschool yearly calendar.
+You’ll find that because this teaching model is so much more efficient than classroom learning, that you’ll be able to dig deeper and stay longer within-subjects and still have plenty of time on your homeschool yearly calendar.

 So, homeschooling… can you really do this?
-I think you’ll find that with the availability of so many resources today, combined with your enthusiasm for your child’s success and the love of being their parent that… yes, you can do this.
+I think you’ll find that with the availability of so many resources today, combined with your enthusiasm for your child’s success and the love of being their parent, that… yes, you can do this.